Urban Meyer Will Retire as Ohio State Head Coach; Ryan Day to Replace

 This marks the second time the 54-year-old Meyer has retired from coaching, as he previously did so after the 2010 season while with the Florida Gators to focus on family and his health.

-Meyer missed just one season before he took the OSU job in 2012.
+Meyer missed just one year before he took the OSU job in 2012.

-During his time with the Buckeyes, Meyer went 82-9 and capped the 2014 season by winning the first College Football Playoff National Championship Game.
+During his time with the Buckeyes, he went 82-9 and capped the 2014 season by winning the first College Football Playoff National Championship Game.

 Overall, Meyer went 186-32 in 17 years as a head coach at Bowling Green, Utah, Florida and Ohio State.